-Species at Risk conservation and recovery is an important component of the Biodiversity Program within the Wildlife Division of the NS Department of Lands and Forestry (NS DNR).
+Species at Risk conservation and recovery is an important component of the Biodiversity Program within the Wildlife Division of the NS Department of Natural Resources and Renewables (NS NR&R).
 Species at risk include any plant, animal, or other organism that is seriously at risk of extinction.
 A current list of species at risk protected under the NS Endangered Species Act can be viewed on this website.